-1. Short Description:
+1. Short Description: Content.

-Content.

-This course consists of six parts of roughly equal length.
-In the first four parts we will cover the basics of formal sentential logic, including translations into formal notation, truth tables, and proofs.
-In the 5th and 6th parts, we will study informal reasoning, focusing on ways that it can commonly go wrong.
-Note that students in this class are expected to complete their own work on exams, and not be copy from other students or any other source.
+This course consists of two parts.
+In the first part (about 2/3 of the course) we will cover the basics of formal sentential logic, including translations into formal notation, truth tables, and proofs.
+In the second part (about 1/3 of the course), we will study informal reasoning, focusing on ways that it can commonly go wrong.
+Note that students in this class are expected to complete their own work, both problem sets and exams should represent the student's own work, and not be copied from other students or any other source.
 Violation of this is plagiarism and constitutes a violation of class and University policy.